dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 But let's be real, it's easy for our photo collections to become a chaotic mess, making it impossible to find that one special memory.

 I mean, I've got *gigabytes* of photos on my Google Photo app filled with dark shots, overly exposed shots, blurry shots, and tons of duplicate stills.

-And let's face it, what we post on Instagram vs what's *behind the scenes* can be totally different.
+And let's face it, what we post on Instagram vs what's *behind the scenes* can be wildly different.

-{{< figure_resizing src="meme.png" caption="Me and my album." >}}
+{{< figure_resizing src="meme.png" caption="Me vs my photo album." >}}

-I know, I know, you'll say there's no harm in keeping those extra selfies in your phone.
+I know, you'll say that there's no harm in keeping those extra selfies in your phone.
 Right?

+Not in the short term.
-But over time, these photos will just clutter your devices taking up valuable disk space and maybe [slow down your device](https://askleo.com/deal-with-computer-clutter-to-speed-things-up/).
+But over time, these photos will just clutter your devices taking up valuable disk space and [slow down your device](https://askleo.com/deal-with-computer-clutter-to-speed-things-up/).

 Also, consider these -
-- Disorganized photos make it difficult to find specific photos when you need them.
++ It's difficult to find specific photos when your collection is in a mess.
-- Photo organization saves time and energy when searching for specific photos.
++ Organizing your collection saves you time spending searching for photos.
-- Digital clutter can take up valuable storage space on your devices, which can slow down their performance.
-- A well-organized digital photo collection can be a source of pride and enjoyment.
++ An organized photo collection can be a source of pride especially when you share them.
-- It's easier to share organized photos with others through social media or physical photo albums or prints.
++ Digital clutter not only affects your device but also [impacts you psychologically](https://www.bbc.com/future/article/20190104-are-you-a-digital-hoarder).

+So consider cleaning up your digital clutter, because it pays in the long run.

 If you're convinced, then comes the next hurdle.